EDUCBA

 Example #4

-Let’s now consider a table inventory with data as No. of items in stock and rate per unit for each item.
-The result output in this scenario is the total stock value which will be a product of No. of units and rate per unit for each item in stock.
+Let’s now consider a table inventory with data such as the number of items in stock and the rate per unit for each item.
+The resulting output in this scenario is the total stock value which will be a product of No. Of units and rate per unit for each item in stock.

 Code: